LV11coding/Random_codes/README.md

-These codes are just for me.
+These codes are for me, no need to look here.